• Skip to primary navigation

 Tips for Organizing Small Spaces

-July 1, 2013 By Mary Kyryk
+July 1, 2013 by Mary Kyryk

 Storage Ottoman Every inch of space is precious real estate in a small room.
 Investing in pieces that can serve double duty is a great way to stay organized and keep an open feel in a small space.
 For example, an ottoman provides casual seating in addition to extra storage space.
 These come in handy in kids rooms to tuck away games, stuffed animals, and small toys.
 In dorm rooms, use an ottoman to store bed linens, spare towels, or even snack food.